4GeeksAcademy/react-tutorial-exercises/exercises/02.3-component-properties/README.md

 # :speech_balloon: Instructions

-Please add/use the `imageUrl`, `description`, `buttonUrl` and `buttonLabel` properties inside the **BootstrapCard** function and olsa on the `<BootstrapCard />` tag.
+Please add/use the `imageUrl`, `description`, `buttonUrl` and `buttonLabel` properties inside the **BootstrapCard** function and also on the `<BootstrapCard />` tag.
 Do it the same way `title` was already included in both.

 #### :bulb: Hint

 - You have to edit 3 parts of the file (check the comments for help).
 - The first step will be to replace the hardcoded stuff with properties inside the component.
-- The second step will be to define those properties in the prop-types object in the line 23, [here is a video on how to do it](https://www.youtube.com/watch?v=oty7VGcXK44).
+- The second step will be to define those properties in the prop-types object on line 23, [here is a video on how to do it](https://www.youtube.com/watch?v=oty7VGcXK44).
 - The third step will be to use ReactDOM to add the `<BootstrapCard>` tag declaration including the 5 properties and their respective values.